Transport-for-the-North/caf.van/examples/GALLERY_HEADER.rst

     `GitHub <https://github.com/transport-for-the-north/caf.van/issues>`__.

 .. seealso::
-   - :ref:`quick start` for installation instructions and usage
+   - :doc:`../../start` for installation instructions and usage
-   - :ref:`user guide` for more in-depth user guide and tutorials
+   - :doc:`../../usage/index` for more in-depth user guide and tutorials
-   - :ref:`api reference` for details on the package API
+   - :doc:`../../api` for details on the package API